Pastor Chris Oyakhilome Talks About 5G Network And COVID-19 That Puts The World In Great Chaos .

-The frequency spectrum of 5G is divided into millimeter waves, mid-band, and low-band.
-Low-band uses a similar frequency range as the predecessor, 4G.
-5G millimeter wave is the fastest, with actual speeds often being 1–2 Gbit/s down.
-Frequencies are above 24 GHz reaching up to 72 GHz which is above the extremely high frequency band’s lower boundary.
-The reach is short, so more cells are required.
-Millimeter waves have difficulty traversing many walls and windows, so indoor coverage is limited.
+The 5G frequency spectrum is divided into millimetre waves, mid-band, and low-band frequencies.
+Low-band operates on the same frequency band as its predecessor, 4G.
+The fastest is 5G millimetre wave, with actual speeds of 1-2 Gbit/s down.
+Frequencies are above 24 GHz, reaching up to 72 GHz, which is above the lower boundary of the extremely high frequency band.
+Because the reach is limited, more cells are required.
+Because millimetre waves have difficulty passing through many walls and windows, indoor coverage is limited.

-5G mid-band is the most widely deployed, in over 30 networks.
-Speeds in a 100 MHz wide band are usually 100–400 Mbit/s.
-Speeds can exceed a gigabit per second in the lab and occasionally in the field.
+5G mid-band is the most widely used, with over 30 networks using it.
+Down speeds in a 100 MHz wide band are typically 100-400 Mbit/s.
+Speeds can exceed a gigabit per second in the lab and on occasion in the field.
 The frequencies used range from 2.4 GHz to 4.2 GHz.
-Sprint and China Mobile are using 2.5 GHz, while others are mostly between 3.3 and 4.2 GHz.
+Sprint and China Mobile use 2.5 GHz, while the rest use between 3.3 and 4.2 GHz.
 Many areas can be covered simply by upgrading existing towers, which lowers the cost.
-Mid-band networks have better reach, bringing the cost close to the cost of 4G.
+Mid-band networks have greater reach and are less expensive than 4G.

-5G low-band offers similar capacity to advanced 4G.
-In the United States, T-Mobile and AT&T launched low-band services on the first week of December 2019.
-T-Mobile CTO Neville Ray warns that speeds on their 600 MHz 5G may be as low as 25 Mbit/s down.
-AT&T, using 850 MHz, will also usually deliver less than 100 Mbit/s in 2019.
-The performance will improve, but cannot be significantly greater than robust 4G in the same spectrum.
+5G low-band has the same capacity as advanced 4G.
+T-Mobile and AT&T launched low-band services in the United States in the first week of December 2019.
+T-Mobile CTO Neville Ray warns that downspeeds on their 600 MHz 5G network could be as low as 25 Mbit/s.
+In 2019, AT&T will typically deliver less than 100 Mbit/s when using 850 MHz.
+Performance will improve, but not significantly more than robust 4G in the same spectrum.